danwanga/vlibrary/README.md

 ## Laravel Back end:

-Setup your DB, .env file, take care of migration and seeding.
-Once you are done with that, run: php artisan serve.
-The api is accessible at http://localhost:8000/api/books
+Setup your DB, .env file, take care of migration (php artisan migrate) and seeding (php artisan db:seed).
+Once you are done with that, run: `php artisan serve` inside the backend directory.
+The api is accessible at http://localhost:8000/api

 ## React front-end:

-To make React work, run npm install && npm run dev inside the frontend directory.
+To make React work, run `npm install` && `npm run dev` inside the frontend directory.
 Now, head over to http://localhost:3000/